dorkbox/TweenEngine/README.md

   * Supports every interpolation function defined by Robert Penner: http://www.robertpenner.com/easing/
   * Can be used with any object.
 You just have to implement the TweenAccessor interface when you want interpolation capacities.
-  * Every attribute can be interpolated.
+  * Any attribute can be interpolated.
 The only requirement is that what you want to interpolate can be represented as a float number.
   * One line is sufficient to create and start a simple interpolation.
   * Delays can be specified, to trigger the interpolation only after some time.
   * Many callbacks can be specified (when tweens complete, start, end, etc.).
-  * Tweens and Timelines are pooled by default.
-If enabled, there won't be any object allocation during runtime!
+  * Tweens and Timelines are pooled - there won't be any object allocation during runtime!
 You can safely use it in Android game development without fearing the garbage collector.
   * Tweens can be sequenced when used in Timelines.
+  * Tweens can be run in parallel when used in Timelines.
-  * Tweens can act on more than one value at a time, so a single tween can change the whole position (X and Y) of a sprite for instance !
+  * Tweens can act on more than one value at a time, so a single tween can change the whole position (X and Y) of a sprite for instance!
-  * Tweens and Timelines can be repeated, with a yoyo style option.
+  * Tweens and Timelines can be repeated, also with a yoyo style option.
   * Simple timers can be built with Tween.call().
   * **Source code extensively documented!**